A Unified Approach to Evaluation and Routing in Public Transport Systems: Introduction

-In this paper, we fill this research gap by presenting a formal treatment of how public transport should be evaluated.
-Specially, we develop a structural approach to evaluate three common manifestations of public transport: route sets, (periodic) timetables and line plans, concepts illustrated in Figure~\ref{fig:concepts}.
-Throughout the paper, we consider a single origin destination (OD) pair, but this can easily be generalized to multiple OD pairs by taking a weighted average.
-As evaluation of public transport is inherently linked with the behavior of travelers, this paper considers the two predominant route choice models: \textit{shortest path} routing, where all travelers choose the shortest route, and \textit{logit} routing, where travelers distribute over the routes according to the logit model.
+In this paper, we present a formal treatment of route choice models and service quality measures for three supply models of public transport: route sets, (periodic) timetables and line plans, concepts illustrated in Figure~\ref{fig:concepts}.
+The theory is built for a single origin-destination (OD) pair, leading to a framework that can be applied at the network level.
+We analyze the two predominant route choice models in the literature: \textit{shortest path} routing, where all travelers choose the shortest route, and \textit{logit} routing, where travelers distribute over the routes according to the logit model.
 We then define desirable properties of measures, show which measures fail to meet these properties and develop measures that do.
 To ensure that the derived measures are consistent and interpretable, our approach is hierarchical: the line plan measures build upon the timetable measures, which again build upon the route set measures.
-Ultimately, this results in a ready-to-use framework for evaluating public transport, as well as multiple managerial insights.
+Ultimately, this results in a ready-to-use framework for routing and evaluation in public transport, and several applications are presented to demonstrate its practical relevance.